creativescala/creative-scala/book/src/pages/polygons/02-polar.md

 # Polar Coordinates

-You are probably used to specifying a point in two dimensions using x and y coordinates.
+A point in two dimensions is most commonly specified using x and y coordinates.
 These are known as *Cartesian coordinates* after their inventor, René Descartes.

-In cartesian coordinates, we determine a point using an x and a y coordinate.
-We can think of this as moving to a spot on the x-axis, and tracing up or down till we reach the spot on the y-axis.
+We can visualize a Cartesian coordinate as projecting a vertical line from the x-axis and a horizontal line from the y-axis.
+The intersection of these two lines is the chosen point.
 The animation below shows this.

 @:doodle("cartesian", "Coordinates.cartesian")

-In polar coordinates, a point is determined by a length followed by a rotation.
+An alternate representation is *polar coordinates*.
+In polar coordinates, a point is specified by a length and a rotation.
 The animation below illustrates this.

 @:doodle("polar", "Coordinates.polar")